OlehBrov/nyt-news/README.md

 # Parcel

-Project is build wsth Parcel.
+Project was built with Parcel.

 ## About service